gallactic/gnet/README.md

   permission|perm [options] <address> <perm_value> <priv_key>
-  (safe) Do regular permission transaction, you need to pass the permission value and address of the receiver, private key of sender you may need to initialize a project before using this command.
+  (safe) Do regular permission transaction, you need to pass the permission value and address of the receiver, private key of any one of the validator you may need to initialize a project before using this command.